elearning-ostfalia/moodle-qtype_proforma/README.md

 ## Features

 - Java code can be checked with JUnit and Checkstyle
-- Moodle quiz question type
+- full featured Moodle quiz question type
 - submission as file upload or as input into editor
-- Submission file upload with more than one file
+- submission file upload with more than one file
-- Syntax highlighting in editor
+- syntax highlighting in editor
-- Code snippet as starting point for student
+- code snippet as starting point for student
 - immediate feedback for students (optional)
 - supported programming languages are only limited by the available grader back-ends